rancher-sandbox/docs.rancherdesktop.io/docs/ui/extensions.md

 #### Name

 A list of names of installed extensions.
 Users can directly uninstall extensions by clicking the **Remove** button for the respective extension on the right hand side.

+### Remote Debugging Extensions

+The Chrome remote debugger allows you to debug Electron apps using Chrome Developer Tools.
+This tool can be used to also debug Docker extensions in Rancher Desktop.
+Please follow these instructions on [remote debugging an extension](https://github.com/rancher-sandbox/rancher-desktop/#remote-debugging-an-extension) installed in the application.